Diversity Trainers Institute

 Members of the Diversity Trainers Institute

-Binnie Singh, M.A., is the Director of Faculty Relations and Development in Academic Personnel, Offices of the Chancellor and Provost.
+Binnie Singh, M.A., is the Assistant Vice Provost in Academic Affairs, Office of the Provost.
 She manages grievances and complaints that involve academic employees, coordinates and delivers development/training programs for faculty, works with departments and deans offices on faculty medical leaves and issues related to accommodations, and administers the Work Life Program for academics.
 Binnie has chaired the Campus’ Training and Development Advisory Committee, serves as a campus mediator, as a member of the campus’ Violence Prevention Team, as a member of the Sexual Harassment Case Management Team, and as a member of the Diversity Trainers Institute on campus.
 Before coming to UC Davis, Binnie served as the Human Resources Director for the San Francisco Fire Department and has over 19 years of experience in human resources, including: organizational development, equal employment opportunity, recruitment and retention, personnel selection, labor relations and training/development.
 Binnie has a master's degree in organizational psychology.

-Harold Stewart-Carballo is the Academic Enrichment Coordinator with the UC Davis Department of Academic Preparation Programs.
+Harold Stewart-Carballo is the Regional Assistant Director with the UC Davis Early Academic Outreach Program.
 Harold came to UC Davis from the Peninsula Community Foundation in San Mateo, CA where he worked as a program manager with the foundation’s county-wide Partnership for Children, Youth and Families.
 Harold has spent the last 15+ years working as an advocate for access and equity in K-12 and Higher Education.
 He is also the founding director of a community based non-profit dedicated to preparing families and students for the rigors of academia.
 To date, he continues to be active in social justice work as a board member of the local Sacramento Valley Organizing Community.
 Harold is also an active member of the UC Davis campus’s Diversity Trainers Institute, a team of volunteer trainers who develop, teach and facilitate workshops and courses to students, staff and faculty on issues related to social justice and diversity education.